PCrnjak/PAROL-commander-software/README.md

 To run the PAROL6 robotic arm with commander software you will need to meet some minimal PC specifications.
 Check already tested systems and compare them to your system: [Compare](https://github.com/PCrnjak/PAROL-commander-software/blob/main/confirmed_working_systems.md)

+## Python API
+If you are not interested in GUI control and simulator you can use Python API to control the robot - [Python API](https://github.com/PCrnjak/PAROL6-python-API)

 # How to install

 Tested on python 3.10.12 <br />